MannLabs/alphadia/docs/methods/search_parameter_optimization.md

 # Optimization and Calibration
 In peptide centric DIA search, calibration of the library and optimization of search parameters is required to maximize the number of confident identifications.
 AlphaDIA performs both calibration and optimization iteratively.
 Calibration removes the systematic deviation of observed and library values to account for technical variation from the LC or MS instrument.
 Optimization reduces the search space to improve the confidence in identifications and to accelerate search.
 :::{note}
-Calibration and optimization are different but connected to transfer learning.
+Calibration and optimization are different but both connected to transfer learning.
 In [transfer learning](./transfer-learning.md) the residual (non-systematic) variation is learned and thereby reduced.
 This usually leads to better performance if used with optimization and calibration.
 :::

 ## Overview of optimization